Date posted: January 11, 2018

 Greg Peterson talks to millions of them.
 Literally.

-In what surely ranks as one of the most successful social media programs in agriculture anywhere in the world, millennial Peterson and his young, energetic farming brothers use creativity, humor and confidence to tell the story of modem agriculture.
+In what surely ranks as one of the most successful social media programs in agriculture anywhere in the world, millennial Peterson and his young, energetic farming brothers use creativity, humor and confidence to tell the story of modern agriculture.
 It has been more successful than even they could have imagined when they started out.

 Agricultural advocacy has become increasingly important over the last few decades, Peterson told delegates to the 2018 Banff Pork Seminar in Banff, Alta.
 The number of people involved in production agriculture continues to shrink and the percentage of the population who grew up on a farm becomes lower each year.